chef/chef-web-docs/content/chef_deprecations_client.md

 The `silence_deprecation_warnings` configuration value can be set in your `client.rb` or `solo.rb` config file, either to `true` to silence all deprecation warnings or to an array of deprecations to silence.
-You can specify which to silence either by the deprecation key name (e.g.
-`"internal_api"`), the numeric deprecation ID (e.g. `25` or <span
-class="title-ref">"CHEF-25"</span>), or by specifying the filename and line number where the deprecation is being raised from (e.g.
+You can specify which to silence either by the deprecation key name (for example, `"internal_api"`), the numeric deprecation ID (for example, `25` or <span class="title-ref">"CHEF-25"</span>), or by specifying the filename and line number where the deprecation is being raised from (for example, `"default.rb:67"`).
-`"default.rb:67"`).

 An example of setting the `silence_deprecation_warnings` option in your